-NOTE: Ensure that the each SL1 appliance has 4 GB of free space in the /var partition to allow you stage the upgrade.
-Ensure that each SL1 appliance has 1 GB of free space in / (the root partition) to allow you to deploy the upgrade.
+NOTE: Ensure that the each SL1 node or appliance has at least 4 GB of free space in the /var partition for pre-upgrade and deployment.
+Ensure that each SL1 node or appliance has at least 1 GB of free space in / (the root partition) to allow you to deploy the upgrade; however, depending on the appliance type and version you are upgrading from, you might need up to 3 GB of free space in / (the root partition).